When is the best time to visit Yosemite?

 Summer (June, July, and August)

 Pros: Yosemite’s most popular season, and for good reason!
 The waterfalls will be in full flow, chances of rain are minimal, and the comparatively cool temperatures are a relief for those living at lower elevations nearby.
 Tuolumne Meadows and Glacier Point Rd will be open for travel and provide access to some of our favorite backcountry areas.
+Summery is the best time of year for backpackers to visit Yosemite.

 Cons: Traffic!
 It’s as simple as that.
 Read our pro tips below for ways to avoid the crowds and enjoy the rarer parts of Yosemite.